lagossapp/lagoss/README.md

 > [!NOTE]
 > The project was forked from [Lagon](https://github.com/lagonapp/lagon) with the
 > intention to continue development.
 There is currently a public testing instance
 > deployed at <https://app.lagoss.com>.
-However it should be only used for basic
+However it should be used for basic
-> testing and data might be deleted at any point.
+> testing only and data might be deleted at any point.
 If you want a proper setup,
-> please deploy your own instance => [Install my own instance](https://docs.lagoss.com).
+> please deploy your own instance => [Install my own instance](https://docs.lagoss.com/self-hosting/installation).

 ## Packages